perladvent/perldotcom/content/article/_pub_2002_06_11_threads.md

 {
-   "thumbnail" : null,
+   "authors" : [
-   "description" : " One of the big new features in perl 5.8 is that we now have real working threads available to us through the threads pragma.
-However, for us module authors who already have to support our modules on different versions...", "authors" : [
       "artur-bergman"
    ],
+   "title" : "Where Wizards Fear To Tread",
+   "slug" : "/pub/2002/06/11/threads.html",
+   "description" : " One of the big new features in perl 5.8 is that we now have real working threads available to us through the threads pragma.
+However, for us module authors who already have to support our modules on different versions...", "thumbnail" : null,
-   "image" : null,
+   "draft" : null,
    "tags" : [
       "threads-ithreads-thread-safety"
    ],
+   "image" : null,
    "categories" : "development",
-   "title" : "Where Wizards Fear To Tread",
-   "date" : "2002-06-11T00:00:00-08:00",
+   "date" : "2002-06-11T00:00:00-08:00"
-   "slug" : "/pub/2002/06/11/threads.html",
-   "draft" : null
 }